 We are pleased to celebrate this inaugural edition of the WBG Sanctions System Annual Report as a commendable effort towards enhancing transparency and accountability in the WBG.
 By consolidating the work of INT, OSD, and the Sanctions Board, this report presents a cohesive picture of the sanctions process, while highlighting each actor's contribution to the institution's core values.
 The sanctions process complements the contractual remedies and other operational safeguards promoting the highest ethical standards in the WBG's core mission and work.
-When our corruption prevention efforts fall short, the sanctions process for all accused firms and individuals, with a goal to not only exclude offending contractors, but also rehabilitate them.
+When our corruption prevention efforts fall short, the sanctions process ensures a fair review of alleged sanctionable misconduct and due process for all accused firms and individuals, with a goal to not only exclude offending contractors, but also rehabilitate them.
 To achieve these objectives, the work of the Sanctions Board is vital.